 If you’re just starting out using a lathe, this website offers a user-friendly guide on beginner lathe operation.

-Use: Often the last step for processed metals (and the last machine for our list), Buffing wheels are used in metal working to polish the surface of metals, providing a mirror bright finish.
+Use: Often the last step for processed metals (and the last machine for our list), buffing wheels are used in metal working to polish the surface of metals, providing a mirror-like finish.

 This process is used to enhance the appearance of a material, prevent contamination, prevent corrosion in pipes and remove oxidation.